 How to Travel Between Hong Kong and China

 Hong Kong and China's transportation options are well-connected.

-From Hong Kong, you can also reach most of China’s other major and mid-size cities thanks to the Guangzhou airport, which offers connections to smaller towns in the China.
-Read about budget airlines flying from Hong Kong.
+From Hong Kong, you can also reach most of China’s other major and mid-size cities thanks to the Guangzhou airport, which offers connections to smaller towns in China.
+Many budget airlines fly from Hong Kong.

 If you want to visit Macau, the only way to get there is by ferry.
 Ferries between the two special administrative regions (SARs) run frequently and take just an hour.
 Ferries run less frequently overnight.